SHAKESPEARE IN JAPAN

 Area representative (English language and literature), Graduate School of Humanities (2022-4)

-3rd and 4th year tutorial groups (Shakespeare drama in text and performance)
+3rd and 4th year tutorial groups (Shakespeare in text and performance)

 graduation thesis (4th year)